therapists are here to help

 Located in the heart of Atlanta, the therapists at Pine River Psychotherapy Associates provide the highest quality adult, child, adolescent, couple, and family psychological services for a variety of emotional problems and life stressors.

-We are eight psychologists and one licensed professional counselor averaging 20 years of experience.
+We are six psychologists and three licensed professional counselor averaging 20 years of experience.
 We are committed to the therapeutic process, and we offer individualized treatment in a respectful, client-centered framework with the goal of helping our clients significantly change their lives.

 We believe that psychotherapy is both an art and